 Defining Moments in Database HistorySun, Mar 19, 2017 in Databases

-First, what was it about the LAMP stack, anyway?
-All of the ingredients in that stack were interesting and signaled tectonic shifts (or were the result of them), but I’m particularly interested in what MySQL can teach us about emerging databases today.
+What was it about the LAMP stack, anyway?
+All of the ingredients in that stack were interesting and signaled tectonic shifts (or were the result of them), but I think MySQL in particular was the bellwether for today’s database trends.

 MySQL is the database that came to power much of the Internet as we know it today.
 MySQL was remarkable for many reasons, although it’s easy to forget them in hindsight.
 It wasn’t the first or perhaps even the best open source database, but it was just enough better that it became the best for the situation at hand.
 And ultimately it became a commercial success that even in hindsight seems improbable.